StandartCoder/DiMoPa/README.md

 <!-- Information -->
 ## What's DiscordModerationPanel?

-<a href="https://github.com/StandartCoder/DiPoMa" target="_blank">DiscordModerationPanel</a> is a new panel that allows you to manage your discord server using an web panel.
+<a href="https://github.com/StandartCoder/DiPoMa" target="_blank">DMP</a> is a new panel that allows you to manage your discord server using an web panel.
 <br/>

 <!-- Features -->
 ## ✨ Features

 - 📊 **Discord Bot Statistics:** Gain full insights and details of your discord bot with server and bot information.
-- 💬 **Simple Managing Interface:** DiscordModerationPanel allows you to easily manage members and chat within servers using your discord bot.
+- 💬 **Simple Managing Interface:** DMP allows you to easily manage members/messages within servers using your discord bot.
 The panel also has a light and dark theme to suit your needs!
-- 🔒 **Security:** DiscordModerationPanel does not run on any servers and can be self hosted.
+- 🔒 **Security:** DMP does not run on any servers and can be self hosted.
 All bot details are stored locally and is completely secure.
-- 👀 **Opensource:** DiscordModerationPanel is open source on GitHub so you can see all the code behind the project.
+- 👀 **Opensource:** DMP is open source on GitHub so you can see all the code behind the project.

 <br/>